sgibson47/my-recipe-box-2/README.md

 ### Rails Portfolio Project

 ## About
 This app lets you create an account and log in with your email or with Facebook.
 Once logged in you can save recipes, ingredients and a record of each time you make that recipe.

+## Demo

+Check out a demo [here](https://www.youtube.com/watch?v=itCo0jRuvMw).

 ## Usage
 To use this app, just clone this repo, run `bundle install`, run `rake db:migrate` and then `thin start --ssl` to get it running.